 Located on Hillsborough Road, the Smitten Boutique is a woman’s boutique that specializes in clothing, accessories, and gifts for women with a passion for fashion.

-Shop for team swag and show off your team colors with pride!
+Show off your team colors with pride!
 For Duke Blue Devils apparel and accessories, head to the Duck Shop in Durham’s Ninth Street Shopping district or the Duke University Store on Duke’s campus.
 NCCU Eagles gear can be purchased at Eagleland or at the NCCU bookstore on campus.

 Where to go for thrifty finds …